philipsharp/afieldguidetoelephpants/source/_elephpants/2023-07-19-black-laravel.md

         link: https://www.flickr.com/photos/atomictaco/55423035702/
         credit: Tim Bond
 ---
-This elePHPant named _Aubrey_ was given to attendees at Laracon US 2023.
+This elePHPant was given to attendees at Laracon US 2023.
 It has gold logos and toenails on a black body.